syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 ![WPF Nested DataGrid padding customization](Master-Details-View_images/Master-Details-View_img11.png)

-N> For customizing appearance for second level nested grid, you can refer [here](#defining-properties-for-detailsviewdatagrid).
+N> For customizing appearance for `second level nested grid`, you can refer [here](#defining-properties-for-detailsviewdatagrid).

 ### Customize ExpanderColumn width

-You can customize the width of ExpanderColumn in SfDataGrid by using [ExpanderColumnWidth](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~ExpanderColumnWidth.html) property as like below.
+You can customize the width of `ExpanderColumn` in SfDataGrid by using [ExpanderColumnWidth](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~ExpanderColumnWidth.html) property as like below.

 {% tabs %}
 {% highlight xaml %}